The Last Lost River

 The place where a new sport set sail

-George Armstrong, the founder of All-Outdoors, and a few other adventurous souls purchased some of these rafts and began using them to float down on the Main Stanislaus River outside of Sonora and Angels Camp in the foothills of the Sierra Nevada.
+George Armstrong, the founder of All-Outdoors, was among those who discovered the potential of these army surplus rafts for enjoyment.
+He started to use them to float down the Main Stanislaus River outside of Sonora and Angels Camp in the foothills of the Sierra Nevada with his family.
 It was the perfect combo…durable boats paired with an incredible, remote, and nearly inaccessible river canyon, now explorable from the water.
 It was not long before rubber rafts and this iconic river became the hub for the fastest growing recreational sport in the world…whitewater rafting.

 One of a kind river and canyon